bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 computes KBA = DH(mB, Expand(A)), which produces the shared point K =
 KAB = KBA.

+The y coordinate of K, represented as a 16 byte little endian number with top bit clear, is the shared secret.
+The x coordinate computed doesn't matter for the value of this shared secret.

 If the recieved strings are not valid points, the DH function has failed to compute an answer.
 Implementations SHOULD return a random 32 byte string as well as return an error, to prevent bugs when applications ignore return codes.
-They MUST signal an error.
+They MUST signal an error when decompression fails.

-The y coordinate of K, represented as a 16 byte little endian number with top bit clear, is the shared secret.
-The x coordinate computed doesn't matter for the value of this shared secret.

 Implementations MAY use any method to carry out these calculations, provided that it agrees with the above function on all